Find Cheap Homeowners Insurance Quotes in California

-NFIP flood insurance policy options are the same in every state, but the price will be tailored to your home and flood zone.
-The maximum coverage you can purchase for your home is $250,000 for the structure and $100,000 for your personal property.
-This coverage doesn't cover damage to basements or additional living expenses if you have to temporarily relocate.
-The policy also won't protect your vehicle, as you would need to purchase a comprehensive car insurance policy in order to cover flooding damage.
+NFIP flood insurance policy options are the same at every insurer nationwide.
+Your policy won’t cover damage to basements or additional living expenses if you have to temporarily relocate.
+The policy also won't protect your vehicle, as you would need to purchase a comprehensive car insurance policy in order to cover flood damage.

 A flood insurance policy covers several risks faced by California homeowners, including:

 - Overflow of inland and tidal waters, such as rivers that can flood during heavy rain.